-- http://adventurethroughtime.org/ (need to scroll over to see what the tours are, and there’s a lot of them) – don’t play memory with your customers.
+- http://adventurethroughtime.org/: You need to scroll over to see what the tours are, and there’s a lot of them.
+Don’t play memory with your customers.

 I get nervous when I see the contact address is a email@example.com or firstname.lastname@example.org.
 This is telling me that the tour I’m about to book isn’t run professionally.
-Domains aren’t expensive and the additional bookings you’ll a receiving are worth the investment.
+Domains aren’t expensive, and the additional bookings you’ll receive are worth the investment.

 Just like you wouldn’t trust an old broken ATM machine, it doesn’t matter how many times your old website tells me you’re site’s ‘secure’, I’m not going to pass my details over.

 There you have it, folks!
 If you aren’t making any of these mistakes, congratulations: you are part of a very elite league of tour and activity operators!
 If not, there’s hope.
 Many of these mistakes you can easily fix by yourself.
 But remember how powerful of a marketing tool your website is, so if you want to be part of the elite crowd, get your website designed by a company that is an expert in the tourism industry.
 Contact us to find out more!